 The 2002 Meursault Clos des Ambres is slightly introvert and reserved.
 It’s made from the village terroir En l’Ormeau – old vines with a average age of more than 50 years.
 The nose is offering notes of apple, gunpowder … slightly backward and austere.
 On the palate very focused with a quite powerful acidity for the vintage – it’s tight and slightly lean.
 Is not really in decline … but think it had more charm and nerve three years ago.

 The Philippe Pacalet Bourgogne Vieilles Vignes 2012 is a gorgeous glass of pinot.
 In the bouquet rich, pure and ripe red and dark berry fruit … notes of pomegranate, strawberries and blueberries … more depth and slightly darker than the entry level pinot.
 On the palate rich and opulent fruit for this level – nice core of sweet red berry fruit – it’s transparent, refined and finely focused.
-A charming and quite adorable glass of pinot .. enjoy and be happy.… Read the full article →
+A charming and quite adorable glass of pinot .. enjoy and be happy.

 The Philippe Pacalet Pinot Noir 2012 is a gorgeous Bourgogne Rouge.
 In the bouquet rich, pure and ripe red and dark berry fruit … notes of pomegranate, strawberries and blueberries.
 On the palate very and quite intense fruit for this level – still it’s transparent, refined and finely focused.
 A charming and delightful glass of pinot – amazing drinkability and quality for this level.
 Not a great wine … but it’s just gorgeous.

 The Bourgogne Blanc 2011 from Antoine Jobard is a very balanced and harmonious wine – made from the three village climates Sous la Velle, En l’Ormeau and La Monatine.
 The bouquet is fresh and youthful with pear and some more exotic elements of peach and mango – spiced with a discrete minerality.
 On the palate very harmonious with a fine and delicate fruit and a very nice minerality for this level.
-Is lacking some weight compared to the 2010 – but a lovely glass of Meursault ..… Read the full article →
+Is lacking some weight compared to the 2010 – but a lovely glass of Meursault .. sold as Bourgogne Blanc.

 The Chambolle 2008 from Bertheau is open and charming.
 The bouquet offer a lovely complexity with red fruits, a slight hint of sous-bois and a nice minerality.
 On the palate quite delicate fruit – vibrant with a good backbone of acidity.
 A quite lighfooted wine – elegant and quite developed.
 And yes yields might be a bit on the high side – but nevertheless a very enjoyable wine.
 Classic but light Chambolle – a lovely wine for a light lunch.